Directed Payment Programs

 Texas Incentives for Physicians and Professional Services

 The Texas Incentives for Physicians and Professional Services (TIPPS) program provides increased Medicaid payments to certain physician groups providing health care services to persons enrolled in STAR, STAR+PLUS, and STAR Kids.
-Three classes of providers are eligible to participate: (1) health-related institution physician groups, (2) physician groups affiliated with hospitals that receive indirect medical education funding, and (3) other physician groups.
+Three classes of providers are eligible to participate: (1) health-related institution (HRI) physician groups, (2) physician groups affiliated with hospitals that receive indirect medical education (IME) funding, and (3) other physician groups.

 TIPPS funds are paid through three components of the managed care capitation rates: